nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

+**Disclaimer:** This config was tested and should normally work on all modern nginx version if you configure it correctly.
+Improvements to the config are very welcome!

-Add this to you nginx config <br>
+Add the below template to you nginx config.

-**Note:** please check your nginx version by running: `nginx -v` and adjust it the lines marked with version notes, so that they fit your nginx version
+**Note:** please check your nginx version by running: `nginx -v` and adjust it the lines marked with version notes, so that they fit your nginx version.

 ```
 map $http_upgrade $connection_upgrade {